practical-neuroimaging/practical-neuroimaging.github.com/response0.rst

 Full feedback at :ref:`feedback0` and :ref:`feedback1`

 First - thanks to all of you who gave feedback - it's very helpful.
-Here I'm concentrating on the bad feedback to work out the best way to change.
+Here I'm concentrating on the critical feedback to work out the best way to change.

 We haven't said this before, but the course we're trying to teach you is new; we don't know of anyone else trying to teach course exactly like this, a